vadymmusiienko/escape-vimension/REPORT.md

     More specifically, the glowing potion shader follows the Forward Rendering logic of Unity’s Built-in Render Pipeline, implementing custom vertex and fragment functions defined through the UnityCG.cginc file.
 By tagging the pass as Transparent, enabling Blend SrcAlpha OneMinusSrcAlpha, disabling depth writes with ZWrite Off, and culling back faces, the shader ensures that the potion bottles render with realistic transparency, which perfectly matching the glass-like fantasy aesthetic the game aims for.

     The visual foundation of the shader begins with _MainTexture multiplied by _BaseColour, forming the base albedo.
 This is then enriched by diffuse, specular, and optional reflection components, controlled by _SpecularColor, _Shininess, _Reflectivity, and the _GlossyReflections toggle.
 These parameters collectively give the surface a polished, physically convincing finish, approaching the richness of Unity’s Standard shader while retaining custom artistic control.

     The signature repeating glow is driven by a sine wave, shaped through _GlowSpeed, _GlowIntensity, and _GlowColor, which modulate both an outer emission and a companion Fresnel-based inner glow for natural luminosity.
 On top of this, rim lighting, which is configured by _RimPower, _RimIntensity, and _RimColor, adds an additional layer of readability, highlighting object contours in synchrony with the animated glow.
 This creates a cohesive, dynamic lighting response that not only enhances the potion’s magical appearance but also serves as a clear in-game visual cue for the players.

+    Moreover, our game is designed to help players familiarise themselves with Vim commands through an engaging and interactive gameplay experience.
+To achieve this goal, we aimed to make the clues within each puzzle as clear and intuitive as possible, ensuring that players can focus on learning command-based movement rather than struggling to identify objectives.
+The dynamic glowing effect applied to the potions provides a strong visual contrast against the otherwise static environment, naturally drawing the player’s attention toward key interactable elements.

+    In addition, because the overall lighting design of the game is intentionally dark to maintain a mysterious and immersive atmosphere, the glow effect plays a crucial role in visual readability.
+It helps the potions stand out from the background, acting as both a gameplay cue and an aesthetic feature that complements the game’s fantasy theme.
+By highlighting interactive objects through controlled luminance, the shader not only enhances visual appeal but also improves player guidance, therefore simplifying gameplay and supporting the game’s educational purpose.

 2. **Enemy Erosion Effect**